-34In an informal survey, 7 out of 14 speakers judged (109b) as contradictory to the context.
-They reported that the use of which movie gave rise to the inference that two of the boys watched the same movie.
-For these speakers, it seems that neither wonder-type nor find out-type embeddings allow a quantifier inside the embedded question to scope over the embedding-predicate.
-This judgement is also consistent with my claim that quantifying into questions cannot be analyzed as quantification into question-embeddings.
+37Let me note, however, that in an informal survey, 7 out of 14 speakers judged (109b) as contradictory to the context.
+They reported that the use of which movie gives rise to the inference that two of the boys watched the same movie.
+I see two possible reasons for why some speakers found (109b) bad: (a) for these speakers, neither wonder-type nor find out-type embeddings allow a quantifier inside the embedded question to scope over the embedding predicate, or (b) these speakers do not actively use covert VP-EACH (for discussions on the distributional constraints of the covert EACH, see Beghelli 1997).
+Regardless of the reason, the judgment is consistent with my claim that quantifying into questions cannot be analyzed as quantification into question-embeddings.

-$^{^{35}}$ Rather than assuming covert movement of the quantifier, Szabolcsi (1997b) derives the wide scope reading by type-lifting the interrogative complements of extensional predicates.
+$^{^{38}}$ Rather than assuming covert movement of the quantifier, Szabolcsi (1997b) derives the wide scope reading by type-lifting the interrogative complements of extensional predicates.
 Combining the type-lifted question denotation (i) with an embedding predicate P yields a wide scope reading of the generalized quantifier π relative to P. Further, Szabolcsi argues that wonder-type predicates cannot select for lifted questions, and hence that quantifiers in intensional complements cannot take wide scope.

-(i) Denotation of questions embedded under find out-type predicates: $\lambda P.\pi(\lambda x.P(\llbracket wh-movie \rrbracket(\lambda y.\llbracket watched \rrbracket(x,y))))$
+(i) Denotation of questions embedded under find out-type predicates: λP.π(λx.P([wh-movie](λy.[watched](x,y))))